xarray-contrib/xarray.dev/src/posts/dask-detrending/index.md

 ![](/posts/dask-detrending/output-array-new.png)

-The algorithm reduces the number of chunks from 2 million to roughly 30 000, which is a huge improvement and a scale that Dask can easily handle.
+The algorithm reduces the number of chunks from 2 million to roughly 30 thousand, which is a huge improvement and a scale that Dask can easily handle.
 The graph is now much smaller, and the follow-up operations will run a lot faster as well.